Insights

 Payments answer: how do we collect it?

-A payment system collects money—via card, bank transfer, wire, ACH, etc. It's the hands.
+A payment system collects money via card, bank transfer, wire, or ACH.
+It's the hands.

-When the two are entangled, you often have to fit your billing logic into the limitations of your payment provider.
-And that’s where things start to break.
+When the two are entangled, you end up fitting your billing logic into the limitations of your payment provider.
+That's where things start to break.

 • Sales needs to support custom deals